Known for its flashes of grotesque violence, sci-fi horror film Event Horizon tells a broader story about our fascination with hell and poor choices.

 Arguably D.J.
 (Jason Isaacs) falls between camps.
 He’s in the wrong place at the wrong time, but boy does he bungle the translation of the distress call.
 It’s not “save me” but “save yourself from hell” (“liberate tutame ex inferis”).

 This is like the inscription above the gates of hell in Dante’s Inferno: “abandon hope all ye who enter here”.
-And it also describes black holes, which could explain why the film uses them as a metaphor for hell in the first place.
+It also describes black holes, which could explain why the film uses them as a metaphor for hell in the first place.
 Black holes are vast, unknown and promise destruction; like hell, they are devoid of light.

 In any case, D.J.’s comeuppance nods at the end of The Silence of the Lambs: he’s filleted and hung above his own entrails.
 Which isn’t nice.